mcppp/FinalProjectI2DL/readme.txt

 Live testing
-- For live testing, run locally .npy on your computer (to provide access to the laptop's camera).
+- For live testing, run locally LIVEtesting.npy on your computer (to provide access to the laptop's camera).
+Make sure the path to load the .pth file is correct.
+You can download the .pth file same as above in: https://drive.google.com/file/d/1OF28TVKCJwejH5WDDdYdYYrV3ySHGtrO/view?usp=sharing